The confidence gap: how to stop applying for jobs you’re overqualified for

 How do I close the confidence gap to stop applying to jobs I’m overqualified for?

-According to Pew Research, white women earned an average of 82% of what men earned in 2022.
-Latina women earned $0.58 cents, and Black women earned $0.63 cents for every dollar White men earned.
+According to research, white women earn an average of 82% of what men earn.
+Latina women earn $0.58 cents, and Black women $0.63 cents for every dollar White men earn.
 While most of us are familiar with the stubborn pay gap, something that tends to go less noticed is the confidence gap.
 The term, coined by Dr. Russ Harris, aims to explain some of the underlying psychological reasons why men traditionally tend to outperform women in the workplace.

 It’s easier to become what you can see.
 Finding role models, even if they are not mentoring you personally, can help close the gap.
 “When you start an application process, you’ll feel even more confident because you’ve heard firsthand from women who’ve done it that you can do it too,” explains Tan.
 “It’s the unknown that lets imposter syndrome and insecurity leak in.
 Build up your confidence and foundation in facts by hearing about other women’s experiences—create a roadmap for yourself or work with a coach.”